 Assignment costs typically represent a heavy financial burden to employers.
-Thus, the principle of the Circular is the exemption of the part of relocation expenses exceeding those, which would have incurred had he remained in his home country.
+Thus, the principle of the Circular is the exemption of the part of relocation expenses exceeding those, which would have incurred had they remained in their home country/jurisdiction.
 The Circular stipulates that the costs should remain reasonable.

 Duration of the specific tax regime

-The benefit of the specific tax provisions for impatriate workers is granted for the duration of his impatriation It applies until the end of the 5th tax year following the impatriate’s starting date in Luxembourg.
+The benefit of the specific tax provisions for impatriate workers is granted for the duration of their impatriation.
+It applies until the end of the 5th tax year following the impatriate’s starting date in Luxembourg.